keithlegg/locality/README.md

 # locality
-physical mesh netork running on STM32 arm
+physical mesh network running on STM32 arm.

+More to come..